Ladder Operator Block-Encoding

-In digital quantum simulation, quantum algorithms are composed using a series of unitary operations.
-Accessing the information of non-unitary operators - such as the Hamiltonian or other Hermitian observables of a quantum system - within a quantum algorithm is a necessary subroutine for conducting such simulations.
+Quantum simulation algorithms are composed as a series of unitary operations.
+Accessing the information of non-unitary operators - such as the Hamiltonian or other Hermitian observables - within a quantum algorithm is a necessary subroutine for conducting such simulations.
 This encoding task has been pursued through various means, resulting in methods such as Trotterization \cite{suzuki1976generalized,hatano2005finding,lie1893theorie,trotter1959product,childs2021theory} and Block-Encoding \cite{lin2022lecture, poulin2018quantum, low2019hamiltonian}.

 Block-Encoding describes a general strategy for encoding a non-unitary matrix within a chosen subspace (block) of a larger unitary operator.
-Two general frameworks for constructing block-encodings of different operators - sparse block-encodings \cite{berry2009black, childs2009universal, lin2022lecture} and Linear Combinations of Unitaries (LCU) \cite{childs2012hamiltonian} - have allowed for the exploration of explicitly compiled block-encodings~\cite{babbush2018encoding}.
+Two frameworks have been proposed for explicitly constructing block-encodings of different operators: Sparse-Oracle block-encodings \cite{berry2009black, childs2009universal, lin2022lecture} and Linear Combinations of Unitaries (LCU) \cite{childs2012hamiltonian}.
+These frameworks allow us to compile algorithms using block-encodings into discrete gate sets.

-Quantum algorithms compiled into native gates give resource estimates that set targets for hardware development.
-With recent experimental demonstrations of quantum error correction \cite{bluvstein2024logical, acharya2024quantum}, establishing explicit resource estimates is important for establishing resource requirements for useful fault tolerant quantum computations.